CZ-NIC/knot-resolver/doc/user/config-overview.rst

 .. warning::

-    Some validation steps are however dynamic (for example resolving of interface names) and can not be premodeled for validation and even completed without running the resolver.
+    Passing validation unfortunately can't fully guarantee success, as some conditions are dynamic and not modeled by the validation, for example resolving of interface names.

 .. tip::